nerab/couchdb-fsync/README.md

 ## Rake Tasks

-CouchRack comes with a number of Rake tasks that help pushing and pulling views between a CouchDB server and a local directory (`db/_design` by default).
+CouchDB::FSync comes with a number of Rake tasks that help pushing and pulling views between a CouchDB server and a local directory (`db/_design` by default).
 In order to use them, just add this line to your Rakefile:

-    require 'couch-rack/tasks'
+    require 'couchdb-fsync/tasks'

 If you use Guard, you can auto-publish views on change with this statement in your project's Guardfile:

-    guard 'rake', :task => 'couchdb:views:push' do
+    guard 'rake', :task => 'couchdb:fsync:push' do
       watch(%r|^db/_design/.+|)
     end